Reading time: 8 min.

 Paru Shukla

 During the warmer summer period, many people experience more hair shedding than usual.
-A study showed female hair loss increased by up to 6% per day in summer, compared to the average hair loss rate [1].
-Summer hair loss or seasonal hair loss can impact both men and women and is caused by many different factors from sun exposure to dehydration.
+A study showed hair loss increased by up to 6% per day in summer, compared to the average hair loss rate [1].

 If you notice that you’re losing more hair in summer, you might be a little alarmed.
 However, with the right information, you can manage and even prevent summer hair loss.
+Here, you’ll learn:

-Why do some people lose hair in summer?
+Do you lose more hair in summer?

 Researchers monitored hair loss in 800 women over 6 years and found that there are more resting hair follicles over the summer months [2].
 Hair follicles that are in the resting phase of the hair growth cycle shed their hair in preparation for regrowth, suggesting seasonal hair shedding can last well into autumn.